Reckue/reckue-langs/README.md

 - Made the page build in its original form
 - Used mock WORDBOOK and mocks.js file
 - Off google translator script, that produce able to add words

+## 0.3.1 - Critical parsing bugfix
+- Fix images, video and other media parsing